How Do I Research My Property?

 Step 3: Look for information on the Fort Collins History Connection site

-There is information about your building and its occupants in the Local History Archive Building Databases online.
+There is information about your building and its occupants in the Archive at FCMoD Building Databases online.

 Step 4: Look for your occupant's names in Cemetery Records

-Grandview and Roselawn Cemeteries' Records list name, age, and date of burial online and in book form (978.868 Cemeteries section of the Archive Reference Books at the Local History Archive).
+Grandview and Roselawn Cemeteries' Records list name, age, and date of burial online and in book form (978.868 Cemeteries section of the Archive Reference Books at the Archive at FCMoD).
 When you find the date of burial, you can usually find an obituary in the microfilmed newspaper dated 3-4 days before the burial date.
 These obituaries can provide significant historical information about the residents/owners of your building.

-Step 5: Look for the style of your builing
+Step 5: Look for the style of your building

 In A Field Guide to Colorado's Architecture and Engineering, you will find the style of architecture of your building.
-Additionally, there are other architectural style reference books (720 to 728 section of the Archive Reference Books at the Local History Archive).
+Additionally, there are other architectural style reference books (720 to 728 section of the Reference Books at the Archive at FCMoD).

 Step 6: Search the Tax Assessor Records

-The Local History Archive has a partial collection of Larimer County tax records dating from the 1940s to the 1970s with information and photographs of the property.
+The Archive at FCMoD has a partial collection of Larimer County tax records dating from the 1940s to the 2000s with information and photographs of the property.
 Patrons need an address or legal location (township, range, and quarter section) to access these records.
 Many photographs from the 1948 and 1968 records are available in the Fort Collins History Connection Tax Assessor Database and through the Larimer County Tax Assessor site online.

 Step 7: Look at the Sanborn Fire Insurance Maps